qcif-training/StatisticalComparisonsUsingR/_episodes/04-Categorical-Variables.md

-may be emergent features of the data (for example 'received treatment' and 'did not receive treatment') but others may be more arbitrary according to the needs of the analysis (in this dataset, the three levels of alcohol consumption relate to researcher-defined levels of 'low', 'moderate' and 'high').
+may be emergent features of the data (for example 'received treatment' and 'did not receive treatment') but others may be more arbitrary according to the needs of the analysis (in this dataset, the three levels of alcohol consumption relate to 'no consumption', 'previous consumer' and 'current consumer').

 Because categorical data typically has no intrinsic ordering to the categories, we cannot study relationships between two variables by looking for correlations.